Peter GabrielReleased 25th February, 1977

 It took me three albums to get the confidence and to find out what I could do that made me different from other people.
 And the first record really was a process of trying …

 I’d chosen Bob Ezrin to produce the album, after having met with many producers, and he was based in Toronto at the time.
 We were working in his studio there, and there was a selection of people that he’d recommended and some that I’d brought in.
 It was an interesting thing to see how it would work.

-“I really wanted the first record to be different from the stuff that I’d done with Genesis, so we were trying to do things, different styles.
-There was a variety of songs and arrangements that were consciously trying to provide something different than what I’d done before.
+I really wanted the first record to be different from what I’d done with Genesis so we were trying to do things in different styles.
+A bit of barbershop, which Tony Levin helped with, there were more bluesy things, a variety of songs and arrangements that were consciously trying to provide something different than what I’d done before.